MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-display-components-to-case-form.md

 ## Add the Recent records component

-1. In [Power Apps](https://make.preview.powerapps.com/), select the environment that contains your solution.
+1. In [Power Apps](https://make.powerapps.com/), select the environment that contains your solution.
 1. Select **Tables**, select the required table, and then select the **Forms** area.
 1. Select the required entity.
 1. In the form designer, select **Components** from the left navigation, and then select **Recent records**.
-1. Drag and drop it onto the form.
+1. Drag it onto the form.
 1. On the **Properties** panel, do the following:
     - Specify the **Table** from which the records must be displayed.
     - Select the **Default view** and **Default chart**.
 The views and charts available in the table are displayed.